Discover Program 2026 Overview and Application

 šŸ—„ļøBackend: PostgresSQL database and APIs built using Node and Express, with:

-• User authentication: Supabase Auth
+• User authentication: Firebase Auth

 šŸš€Deployment:

-• Frontend and API: Vercel
+• Frontend and API: Firebase

-• Database: Supabase
+• Database: AWS RDS

 šŸ› ļøDevelopment Tools: